 A unit which provides protection and containment of items plus ease of handling by manual or mechanical means.
-Examples of containers or packs which normally are disposable include bags, cartons, and pallet boxes.
-Examples of containers or packs which are returnable include bins, baskets, racks, racks with wire mesh sides and ends, tubs, and drums.
+Examples of containers or packs which normally are disposable include bags, cartons, cartons on pallets, and pallet boxes.
+Examples of containers or packs which are returnable include bins (wire mesh or solid), racks (plain or with special dunnage), racks with wire mesh sides and ends, tubs, and drums.